How Much Does a Trip to Patagonia Cost?

 Where Did I Go in Patagonia?

 Before I break-down my exact costs for travel through Patagonia, I think it’s important to note where I traveled (& where I did NOT travel).
 Here’s where I visited: El Calafate, Perito Moreno Glacier, Puerto Natales, Torres del Paine National Park, El Chalten, & San Carlos de Bariloche (the furthest city north).
 I did NOT visit Ushuaia or Punta Arenas, which are the southern-most cities in Patagonia.
-All cities can be found on the map below.

 Note: Distances in Patagonia are HUGE.
 Keep this in mind when planning your trip.
 You’re talking about the lower 1/3 of Argentina & Chile, in a space that’s roughly equivalent to the size of the country of Turkey.
 Patagonia is MASSIVE ~ don’t think you can see it all in one trip.
 Focus on what you really want to see.